willgdjones/pydantic-ai/docs/agents.md

     'gemini-1.5-flash',  # (1)!
     deps_type=str,  # (2)!
     system_prompt=(
-        "You're a dice game, you should roll the dice and see if the number " "you got back matches the user's guess, if so tell them they're a winner. " "Use the player's name in the response."
+        "You're a dice game, you should roll the die and see if the number " "you get back matches the user's guess.
+If so, tell them they're a winner. " "Use the player's name in the response."
     ),
 )

 @agent.retriever_plain  # (3)!
-def roll_dice() -> str:
+def roll_die() -> str:
-    """Roll a six-sided dice and return the result.""" return str(random.randint(1, 6))
+    """Roll a six-sided die and return the result.""" return str(random.randint(1, 6))